-Nixon, Vogelman, Barry, Slawsky, & Simoneau, P.A. is a leading law firm working on behalf of patients and their families who are injured or killed by medical negligence.
+Nixon, Vogelman, Slawsky, & Simoneau, P.A. is a leading law firm working on behalf of patients and their families who are injured or killed by medical negligence.
 We have successfully resolved many medical cases for our clients.

 Due to our reputation and involvement in state and national professional associations, we have been referred cases from around the country for representation.
 We welcome referrals of medical negligence cases in all areas.
 We have developed medical expertise in many areas, and know where to go to learn new areas and find the necessary experts.